 If your dermatologist identifies a mark that may be cancerous, they will order a biopsy.
 “This takes a few minutes to set up and perform, and you’ll only feel the initial injection for the local anesthetic,” says Dr. Shainhouse.
 “First, a photograph of the lesion is taken to document the appearance and the site.
 Then consent is signed that you permit the lesion to be biopsied and sent to the pathology lab to make a slide for further evaluation…The site is then injected with a small amount of lidocaine with epinephrine; it will feel numb within seconds.”

 There are two types of biopsies: a shave and a punch.
 “For a shave biopsy, a small blade is used to shave off the lesion.
 Aluminum chloride or electrocautery is used to stop any bleeding.
-Ointment and a Band-Aid are placed on the site and the specimen is placed into a labelled jar,” says Dr. Shainhouse.
+Ointment and a Band-Aid are placed on the site and the specimen is placed into a labeled jar,” says Dr. Shainhouse.
 “For a punch biopsy, a tool with a tiny cookie-cutter end is used to cut out the lesion in question.
-After cleaning and numbing the area, the area is ‘punched’ out and one to two stitches are usually placed.
+After cleaning and numbing the area, the area is ‘punched’ out, and one to two stitches are usually placed.
 These need to be taken out in seven to 14 days, depending on the site.”

 Getting Your Biopsy Results